chanzuckerberg/happy/docs/configuration.md

 env: `HAPPY_CONFIG_PATH`

 #### Docker Compose Config Path
 A path to your project's Docker Compose file.
-Typically sits next to your `.happy` directory as `<happy_project_root>/docker-compose.yml`.
+Typically, sits next to your `.happy` directory as `<happy_project_root>/docker-compose.yml`.

 default: If we were able to determine `happy_project_root` we default to `<happy_project_root>/docker-compose.yml`.